michaelawyu/kubefleet-website/content/en/docs/how-tos/cluster-resource-override.md

             - labelSelector:
                 matchLabels:
                   env: prod
+            - labelSelector:
+                matchLabels:
+                  env: test
 ```
-The `ClusterResourcePlacement` configuration outlined above will disperse resources across all clusters labeled with `env: prod`.
+The `ClusterResourcePlacement` configuration outlined above will disperse resources within `test-namespace` across all
-As the changes are implemented, the corresponding `ClusterResourceOverride` configurations will be applied to the
+clusters labeled with `env: prod` and `env: test`.
+As the changes are implemented, the corresponding `ResourceOverride`
-designated clusters, triggered by the selection of matching cluster role resource `secret-reader`.
+configurations will be applied to the designated clusters, triggered by the selection of matching deployment resource
+`my-deployment`.

 ## Verifying the Cluster Resource is Overridden
-To ensure that the `ClusterResourceOverride` object is applied to the selected clusters, verify the `ClusterResourcePlacement`
+To ensure that the `ResourceOverride` object is applied to the selected resources, verify the `ClusterResourcePlacement`
 status by running `kubectl describe crp crp-example` command:
 ```
 Status:
   Conditions:
     ...
-    Last Transition Time:   2024-04-27T04:18:00Z
     Message:                The selected resources are successfully overridden in the 10 clusters Observed Generation:    1
     Reason:                 OverriddenSucceeded